 - The extent of treatment required for recovery

-Generally, a serious personal inury will result in a larger settlement and a longer duration of income payments.
+Generally, a serious personal injury will result in a larger settlement and a longer duration of income payments.

-Splatt Lawyers can explain the legal rights of Queenslanders injured in motor vehicle accidents caused by another’s negligence.
-A free case review covers:
+Splatt Lawyers can explain the legal rights of Queenslanders injured in road accidents caused by another’s negligence.
+A free case review with our CTP legal advisory service covers:

 - Eligibility to make a CTP claim